REVIEWED: APRIL 2019 BY CSIS GOVERNANCE

 - Use an operating system (Windows, Mac OS, supported versions of Linux, etc.) that is supported by a company who updates the operating system when security vulnerabilities are discovered.
 For mobile devices such as smart phones and tablets this includes not using devices for which security controls have been intentionally subverted by the end user, such as a “jail broken” or “rooted” operating system.

-- Set up your system and applications to receive updates automatically except where specific business requirements prevent doing so.
+- Configure your system and applications to receive and install updates automatically except where specific business requirements prevent doing so.

 - Set up Windows Update or Mac Software Update to download and install automatically.